 Beacon Hill Meaningful Movies

+FREE MOVIES!
 2ND TUESDAYS - Doors open at 7pm

 Centilia at El Centro de la Raza

-1660 Roberto Maestas Festival St (across the plaza from Tacos Chukis
+1660 Roberto Maestas Festival St (across the plaza from Tacos Chukis)

 Community discussion to follow.

-With Special support from Jill and Joe McKinsrty
+Presented with special support from Jill and Joe McKinsrty

-Our program is supported by donations from the community.
+and donations from the community.